-- 1. Patient Care: The student will be able to complete an accurate history and physical. exam and accurately document the findings and recognize unstable patients in need of urgent evaluation and management. - 2.
-Medical Knowledge: The student can demonstrate knowledge of the criteria for diagnosis of common clinical problems, know the first line therapies for common clinical problems, and demonstrate a knowledge of the interpretation of diagnostic tests.
+- Patient Care: The student will be able to complete an accurate history and physical. exam and accurately document the findings, the patient being evaluated or treated for an emergency requiring EMS help. - 2.
+Medical Knowledge: The student can demonstrate knowledge of the criteria for using local EMS, the local - protocols in use and universal use of PPE.

-- 3. Communication Skills: The student can effectively present the clinical evaluation of a new patient and /or the clinical progress of a continuing patient, and communicate effectively with patients and clinical support staff, as well as the attending physician. - 4.
+- 3. Communication Skills: The student can effectively present the clinical evaluation. of a new patient, and communicate effectively with patients and clinical support staff, as well as the attending physician upon arrival to the emergency department. - 4.
 Professionalism: The student will demonstrate respect for patients, families, co-workers, and work effectively with ancillary staff. - 5.
-Practice Based Learning: The student will be able to identify and discuss appropriate, evidencebased approaches to assist in the diagnosis and management of clinical problems encountered in their patients. - 6.
-Systems Based Practice: The student will be able to incorporate a team approach in the management of complicated patients. - 7.
-Osteopathic Principles and Practices: The student should be able to integrate osteopathic principles and treatments in the management of the patient with a minor emergency.
+Practice Based Learning: The student will be able to identify and discuss appropriate, evidence-based approaches to assist in the diagnosis and management of clinical problems encountered in their patients. - 6.
+Systems Based Practice: The student will be able to incorporate a team approach in the management of patients presenting with an emergency medical condition. - 7.
+Osteopathic Principles and Practices: The student should be able to integrate osteopathic principles and treatments in the management of the patient.

-Teaching Methods: The student is expected to function as a viable member of the supervising physician health care team.
-Assigned student responsibilities can include supervised first patient contact in the clinic, participation in conducting and the interpretation of diagnostic testing and clinical management.
+Teaching Methods: The student is expected to function as a viable member of the supervising paramedics health care team.
+Assigned student responsibilities can include supervised first patient contact in the home or other place where EMS finds the patient, participation in conducting and the interpretation of diagnostic testing and clinical management.